 Swelling in a knee joint may limit knee flexibility and function.
-For example, a person may find it difficult to fully bend or completely straighten a swollen knee, and the joint may naturally bend 15 to 25 degrees while the leg is at rest.1 The swollen knee may also be painful, red, and/or difficult to put weight on.
+For example, a person may find it difficult to fully bend or completely straighten a swollen knee, and the joint may naturally bend 15° to 25° while the leg is at rest.1 The swollen knee may also be painful, red, and/or difficult to put weight on.

 12 Potential Causes of Knee Swelling

-1. Injury to the Knee
+1. Injury to the knee

-A trauma to the knee's bones, ligaments, tendons, bursae, meniscus, or articular cartilage can cause pain and swelling.
+Trauma to the knee's bones, ligaments, tendons, bursae, meniscus, or articular cartilage can cause pain and swelling.
 Serious injury can cause blood to flood into the knee joint, leading to significant swelling, warmth, stiffness, and bruising.
-This condition is called "haemarthrosis" and warrants urgent medical care.
+This condition is called hemarthrosis and warrants urgent medical care.

-A patient should also seek medical attention if knee pain is severe, if the affected leg cannot bear weight, or if the patient suspects a bone may be broken.
+A patient should also seek medical attention if knee pain is severe, if the affected leg cannot bear weight, or if there is suspicion of a broken bone.

-2. Knee Osteoarthritis
+2. Knee osteoarthritis

 Degeneration of the cartilage of the knee joint can result in an overproduction of joint fluid, causing the knee to swell.
 A swollen knee due to knee osteoarthritis is typically accompanied by pain.